gernotfeichter/alp/README.md

 > Note that alp does not "remove" your password.
 Per default the authentication and authorisation process tries to use alp, but as a fallback, the "traditional" fallback authentication and authorisation process - on most systems that will be a password promt - kicks in.
 Since alp is using https://github.com/linux-pam/linux-pam, quite something could be tweaked when having knowledge of pam.

 This solution works on, and is intended for single user linux machines.
-Thought it should also work for mac users.
+Though it should also work for mac users.

 In any case, the users also needs to have an android device.
 If another maintainer is interested to compile/test/release an ios version, I am open for merging such a PR.